computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 Your term project will be a self-designed multi-week team-based effort.
 You are welcome to select one of the project ideas that we suggest, or to design your own.
 Your final project will consist of the following components:

 1. A formal definition of the problem and a motivation for while it is an interesting challenge for natural language processing.
+A literature review of past approaches to the problem.
 1. A commented implementation of the simplest possible solution to the problem.
 For instance, this could be a majority class baseline or a random baseline.
 1. A commented implementation of a baseline published in the literature, along with skeleton code obtained by removing the parts that students should implement.